Detecting quantum non-Gaussianity with a single quadrature

-The question of which states are compatible with the above witnessing procedure amounts to determining which states contain at least one quadrature whose probability distribution vanishes somewhere.
-We study this question more broadly in our companion paper \cite{zeros}.
-We point out that the class of Fock states has particularly favorable properties for our witnessing procedure.
-Since the Fock state $\ket{n}$ has $n$ distinct zeros in every quadrature distribution, it follows that actually the full stellar rank of all Fock states can be certified against all energy-bounded states with lower stellar rank from measuring a single quadrature.
+The question of which target states are most compatible with this procedure amounts to determining which states contain at least one quadrature distribution zero; see \cite{zeros}.
+We point out that the Fock state $\ket{n}$ performs particularly well since it has $n$ distinct zeros in every quadrature distribution.
+In summary, our single-quadrature witnessing protocol assumes a known energy constraint and some prior knowledge of the prepared state, as is typical in quantum state-preparation experiments.
+Under these conditions, non-Gaussianity can be witnessed from measurements of a single quadrature.